 This is the wire that is actually two wires together.
 Obviously this goes from your amp to your speakers, one side to positive, one side to negative.

 The RCAs are signal cables that run from the output on the back of your head unit, or low level converter (more on that later), to the input on the amp.
+These probably vary more than wire quality does (as long as you go with pure copper).
+You don’t want to skimp on RCAs or you could possibly get engine noise or other signal quality problems.

 This is what protects your car, battery, and amp from getting fried if something goes wrong.
 This should ALWAYS be installed and as close to the battery as possible, usually no more than 18″.